Linux System Benchmark Test

-Sysbench is a versatile benchmarking tool that can be used to test CPU, memory, file I/O, and thread performance.
-You can use Sysbench to perform various performance testing tasks.
+Sysbench is a versatile benchmark testing tool that can be used to test CPU, memory, file I/O, thread performance, and more.
+You can use Sysbench to execute various performance testing tasks.

-I currently have three machines available for testing: Mecha-Debug Mini local host, Alibaba Cloud Dev development cloud server, and Huawei Cloud development server
+I currently have three machines available for testing: the Mechanical Artist mini laptop, a local small host machine, an Alibaba Cloud Dev development cloud server, and a Huawei Cloud Dev server.

 Installing Sysbench

-In most Linux distributions, you can use a package management tool to install Sysbench.
-For example, on CentOS 8, you can use the following command for installation.
+On most Linux distributions, you can use the package manager to install Sysbench.
+For example, on CentOS 8, you can use the following command:

 sudo dnf install sysbench